 - Add the percentage symbol: 25%

-Therefore, debt represents 25% of the company's capital structure.
+Which means, debt represents 25% of the company's capital structure.
 You could then calculate that equity represents 75% of the company's capital structure.

 When dealing with ratios involving more than two parts, the process is similar but involves calculating the percentage for each part individually.
-For example, if a fruit basket contains apples, bananas, and oranges in the ratio 2:3:5, the total is 2 + 3 + 5 = 10.
+As an example, if a fruit basket contains apples, bananas, and oranges in the ratio 2:3:5, the total is 2 + 3 + 5 = 10.
 The percentages would be:

 - Apples: (2 / 10) * 100% = 20%